RostislavLitovkin/PlutoWallet/README.md

 - Extrinsic = A transaction (more info: https://wiki.polkadot.network/docs/learn-extrinsics)
 - PlutoLayout = a simple way to save and export custom layouts.

+development terminology:
+- Entry page - the first screen that the users see (now the Mnemonics page)

 # Work / milestones

 ### part 1 - Plutonication (Pluto connector)